cncf/toc/proposals/graduation/graduation-tikv.md

 To highlight some of the achievements:

-- GitHub Stars: 7100+
+- GitHub Stars: 7400+
-- Contributors in the TiKV core repository: 226
+- Contributors in the TiKV core repository: 239
 - Forks: 1100+
 - Releases: 86 releases
-- Adoptors: 500+ (including commercial users and community users)
+- Adoptors: 1000+ (including commercial users and community users)
-- 4.0 GA targeted in May, 2020
+- 4.0 GA released in May, 2020

 On behalf of the maintainers team, we believe TiKV is ready for [graduation stage](https://github.com/cncf/toc/blob/master/process/graduation_criteria.adoc#graduation-stage).